George-Ogden/concurrent-language/README.md

 ```bash
 python scripts/clean_outliers.py logs/$timing_folder
 ```
-This will generate a new file `clean_vector.tsv` in the same file.
+This will generate a new file `clean_vector.tsv` in the same folder.
 You can preview this folder with:
 ```bash
 python scripts/timings_visualization.py logs/$timing_folder/clean_vector.tsv